binod33/EulerProject/KeyManagementTool.md

 ```

-Once the command has been run make sure to update the encryption key in the following files.
+Once the command has been run make sure to update the encryption key references in the following files with the new encryption key.

 ```
 /services/backend/resources/enstratus-provisioning.cfg